The View Driving Record (VDR) public beta has been running for over two months, with over 50,000 visits to date.

 Working with GDS

-The VDR team have been working closely with the GDS identity assurance team to address these concerns and develop a private beta using identity assurance.
+The VDR team have been working closely with the Government Digital Service (GDS) identity assurance team to address these concerns and develop a private beta using identity assurance.
 This has involved connecting identity assurance to our service and developing a process to match the user's verified identity to their driving licence record.

 Once the match has been made, we have created a rule which allows us to recognise the user each time they use the service.
 This will mean that once registered with identity assurance, users will have faster access.